A different kind of all-inclusive

 When they say everything, they really mean it.
 At Country Kids, not only is all food and drink included, there’s also unlimited childcare at the kids’ club and two nights of babysitting so parents can enjoy local restaurants.
 There’s a shop where you can take what you need, from nappies to toothbrushes and ice creams, and the well-stocked wine cellar is a highlight.

-There are just seven apartments, so it never feels crowded.
+There are just seven apartments, so it never feels crowded or overrun.
 The kids get to know each other in the kids’ club and during afternoons spent by the pool.
-Every morning, they gather on Sylvain’s tractor to go and feed the farm animals – a ritual that becomes a highlight of their week.
+Every morning, they gather on Sylvain’s tractor to go feed the farm animals – a ritual that becomes a highlight of their week.
 The kids’ club is wonderfully creative, with trips to the forest, pizza making, performances and plenty of free play.
 And if your children aren’t into kids’ clubs, there’s plenty in the grounds for them to play with.

 All three of these places have a carefully thought-out rhythm to the week that helps families get to know each other while also making time for themselves.
-It’s not the sort of holiday you’d choose if you wanted no social contact at all, but there are plenty of moments for privacy and you can lean into the social side as as much as you like.
+It’s not the sort of holiday you’d choose if you wanted no social contact at all, but there are plenty of moments for privacy and you can lean into the social side as much as you like.

 Our top travel planning tips